 Student sustainability initiatives

 Students are leading the way in creating a culture of sustainability.
 Forming a campus club in 2013, students travelled to the Washington Higher Education Sustainability Coalition annual conference and brought back plans to increase sustainability awareness on campus.
 After presenting at Scholars Day that year, students secured the funding to install hydration stations around campus, reducing disposable plastic bottle waste and cutting unncessary expenses on bottled water.
-Since then, students have led composting education programs, coordinated nature hikes, and managed recycling and waste management at major events such as the Dragon Boat Festival and the Jingle Bell Run.
+Since then, students have led composting education programs, coordinated nature hikes, and managed recycling and waste management at major events such as the Dragon Boat Festival.

 The Learning Garden